Details about the USPS APV system: What it is and how to dispute USPS automated adjustments to your label fees.

 The reason for disputing the adjustment (be as detailed as possible!)

-To get the Adjustment ID for Stamps.com shipments, you will need to log in to your Stamps.com account and follow the steps outlined on the Stamps.com APV help page.
+To get the Adjustment ID for Stamps.com shipments, log in to your Stamps.com account and follow the steps outlined on the Stamps.com APV help page.

-If the USPS requests more info, they'll contact you via email.
+If the USPS requests more information, they'll contact you via email.
 Once a decision is made on the status of your dispute, they'll contact you via a forwarded email.